sfentress/sparksmini/README.txt

 == Learner data ==

-This app will send messages to the student server in response to various events, currently starting a question and answering a question.
+This app will send messages to the student server in response to various events, currently starting a question, answering a question and entering page and section reports.

+The message will include an action (e.g. "submit"), a blob of data (if appropriate) and a location.
+The location is an ordered array defining where the event took place.

 Examples of data sent: